danielabar/jqui101-tuts/README.md

 * previousPage
 * select

+#### Events

+* blur
+* create
+* focus (fired when menu item gains focus, either programmatically via focus method, or via mouse or keyboard)
+* select (fired when menu item is clicked or selected with keyboard)

 If want to give a non sub-menu entry an icon, need to do that manually in the html.
 Add an empty inline element and reference one of the [library icons](http://api.jqueryui.com/theming/icons/).

+When working with menu programmatically, need to set which item is active.
+Then expand and collapse methods can be called.

 ### Development